loda-lang/loda-programs/programs/oeis/list3.md

 * [A315488](http://oeis.org/A315488) ([L28 program](315/A315488.asm)): Coordination sequence Gal.6.343.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315489](http://oeis.org/A315489) ([L18 program](315/A315489.asm)): Coordination sequence Gal.5.292.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315490](http://oeis.org/A315490) ([L20 program](315/A315490.asm)): Coordination sequence Gal.4.141.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315495](http://oeis.org/A315495) ([L89 program](315/A315495.asm)): Coordination sequence Gal.5.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315498](http://oeis.org/A315498) ([L31 program](315/A315498.asm)): Coordination sequence Gal.6.334.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315520](http://oeis.org/A315520) ([L20 program](315/A315520.asm)): Coordination sequence Gal.4.140.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315522](http://oeis.org/A315522) ([L17 program](315/A315522.asm)): Coordination sequence Gal.6.621.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.